Xpost2000/slideshow/README.md

 Since this is a visual presentation program, the way I render stuff has to be pretty precise and instead of using a glyph-cache which is extremely common I've opted to use a text-cache.
 This was chosen because of how complex rendering text accurately is.

-I choose to cache text-lines/words instead of individual glyphs, as for instance certain combinations of graphemes will produce a different glyph.
-This is most commonly seen in _ligatures_, but is also present in some languages such as Arabic.
+I chose to cache text-lines/words instead of individual glyphs as certain combinations of graphemes will produce different individual glyphs.
+This is most commonly seen in _ligatures_ where characters are commonly combined into a singular glyph for aesthetic purposes.
+This is also present in some languages such as Arabic.

 I recache the font if resolution changes, and cache all the text in a slideshow when it is rendered this ensures it always looks *crisp and